Nandinireddy2212/task1_data-cleaning/README.md

 # task1 - data cleaning

-This task performs data cleaning and preprocessing on the Netflix Titles dataset using Python (Pandas) in Google Colab.
+This task performs data cleaning and preprocessing on the Netflix Titles dataset using Python (Pandas) in Google Colab

 ## Tools used
 - Python (pandas)